-While Mardi Gras and the Carnival season are very different this year because of the novel coronavirus pandemic, there is one tradition that can still take place safely: king cake.
+The beginning of the Mardi Gras and the Carnival season is soon — Epiphany takes place on Thursday, January 6 — which means one thing: it’s king cake time.
 The sweet, colorful, typically ring-shaped, brioche-based cake stuffed with cream or fruit fillings usually includes a randomly placed plastic baby.
 Whoever finds the figurine in their portion is deemed the “king” of the day, but also has to purchase next year’s cake.

-Already, Austin bakeries and restaurants are selling king cakes, since Carnival kicked off with Epiphany on January 6, and Fat Tuesday takes place on February 16.
-There’s New Orleans-sourced cakes at Cypress Grill, options from Little Ola’s Biscuits and Sugar Mama’s Bakeshop, and even doughnut iterations from Lola’s.
+Many Austin bakeries and restaurants are selling king cakes this week through the end of Mardi Gras on Fat Tuesday on March 1.
+There are New Orleans-sourced cakes at Cypress Grill, options from Sawyer & Co, doughnut iterations from Lola’s, and French king’s cakes from Julie Myrtille, among others.
 For additional king cake needs, look to local supermarkets, grocery stores, and markets such as H-E-B, Central Market, and Wheatsville.

 As with all businesses right now, be sure to call ahead to make sure each bakery/restaurant is still open or if there are updates on current offerings and service models, as things are changing constantly.
 Be sure to wear a mask, tip well, and, if you’re ordering delivery, try to order directly from the bakery/restaurant themselves.